-The reissued CAG letter dated 5 July 2018 approved the request to waive the application of patient opt outs to data flowing to Controlled Environments for Finance listed on the NHS England CEfF Register (including both NHSE and third party organisations providing CEfF services) for Invoice Validation purposes.
+The reissued CAG letter dated 5 July 2018 approved the request to waive the application of patient opt-outs to data flowing to controlled environments for finance (CEfF) listed on the NHS England CEfF register (including both NHS England and third party organisations providing CEfF services) for invoice validation purposes.

 |Accident and Emergency||